pwalvarado/minesweeper-league/README.md

 - [ ] Friends.
 Follow, Unfollow.
 - [ ] Prevent post hacks to the server.
 - [ ] Implement minesweeper bot detection.
+- [ ] Leaderboard for the latest X# games in that 1P difficulty.